 Additionally, most wineries will waive the tasting fee if you buy a bottle or two of their wine (shipping not included).
 So if you plan to stock your wine cellar, you’ll find you’ll be able to taste lots of free wine!

 Second, the joy of Napa is exploring the area with your friends and sharing some stories over good wine and food.
 You can have fun on your own, but I enjoyed myself the most when I met up with my friends and had people to share the experience with.
-If you’re thinking of going alone, spend a day and move on!

-Napa doesn’t need to bust your budget.
+That said, Napa doesn’t need to bust your budget.
 There aren’t many ways to save money, but there are a few and, when used together, they can significantly lower your costs and make your dream trip to Napa a more affordable reality.